-(A) Applications for an Employee license to work and/or perform services in a Sexually Oriented Business, whether original or renewal, must be made to the

-Park City Business License Clerk by the person to whom the Employee license shall be issued.
+- A. Applications for an Employee license to work and/or perform services in a Sexually Oriented Business, whether original or renewal, must be made to the Park City Business License Clerk by the Person to whom the Employee license shall be issued.
 Each application for an Employee license shall be accompanied by payment of the application fee in full.
 Application forms shall be supplied by the Park City Business License Clerk.
 Applications must be submitted to the office of the Park City Business License Clerk during regular working hours.
-Each applicant shall be required to give the following information on the application form:

-- (1) The correct legal name of the applicant, and any other names or aliases used by the applicant or by which the applicant is known; - (2) Present residence address, and telephone number; - (3) Present business name, address, and telephone number; - (4) Utah drivers license or identification number; - (5) Social security number; - (6) Age, date, and place of birth; and - (7) Height, weight, hair color, and eye color. - (B) Each applicant shall provide acceptable written proof that the applicant is at least twenty-one (21) years of age; - (C) Each applicant is required to attach to the application form the additional items listed under Section 4-9-12 of this Chapter.

-(D) Each applicant is required to meet with the Police Chief or his/her designee and sign a statement of understanding of the applicable laws and regulations.
+Each applicant shall be required to give the following information on the application form: - 1.
+The correct legal name of the applicant, and any other names or aliases used by the applicant or by which the applicant is known; - 2.
+Present residence address and telephone number; - 3.
+Present Business name, address, and telephone number; - 4.
+Utah driver license or identification number; - 5.
+Social security number; - 6.
+Age, date, and place of birth; and - 7.
+Height, weight, hair color, and eye color. - B. Each applicant shall provide acceptable written proof that the applicant is at least twenty-one (21) years of age; - C. Each applicant is required to attach to the application form the additional items listed under Section 4-11-12. - D. Each applicant is required to meet with the Police Chief or his/her designee and sign a statement of understanding of the applicable laws and regulations.